Farini/SkyNation/Readme.md

 - [X] SKNPlayer - gcid
 - [X] Remove SceneKit Debug Bar from View
 - [X] Setup Graphics Options (multisampling)
+- [X] City View - Hab - Remake with new Views
+- [X] City View - Lab - Remake with new Views
+- [X] City View - Bio - Remake with new Views
+- [X] Server sub ElectionContent for ElectionData
+- [X] call electionTurnCycle from server
+- [X] Create DBOutposts - New method (only a few outposts)

 - [ ] Guild Substitution: `GuildMap` for `GuildFullContent` - Will have to sub guild in guild navigator view, which is being remade.
 - [ ] Finish new Guild Navigator
 - [ ] Proper ways to join a guild (joinlist, invites) -> One Request?
-- [X] Create DBOutposts - New method (only a few outposts)

 - [ ] ServerData.swift improvements - make most Guild requests there.
 Important to update

-- [X] Server sub ElectionContent for ElectionData
-- [X] call electionTurnCycle from server

 - [ ] Guild Room - President accept joinlist -> move to invites.
+- [ ] Guild Room - Mission View with 3 Progress bars.
 - [ ] GameOptions - Tutorial should show tutorial.
 Disable when close?
 Or remove.

 - [ ] Mars Scene - News
 - [ ] Mars Scene - All Guild Vehicles arriving

-- [ ] City View - Hab - Remake with new Views
-- [ ] City View - Lab - Remake with new Views
-- [ ] City View - Bio - Remake with new Views
+- [ ] City View - Bio - "Evolve" not updating the list
 - [ ] Garage - Make sure charging 'propellants'

 - [ ] Sound - 2 more Sound FXs (Vehicle departing, News appearing, Lab Starting, Lab Running) -> Look under Dektop -> Useful Assets -> Sounds